idanhuang/LearningNote/Shallow Copy and Deep Copy.md

 }
 ```
 ## Shallow Copy
 Shallow copy is a field by field copy.
-If the field is value type, then shallow copy copies the value.
-If the field is reference type, then shallow copy copies the reference instead of copying the object that the reference points to.
-So the original object and copied object are not 100% disjoint, which means any changes made to the copied object will be reflected in the original object and vice versa.
+- If the field is value type, then shallow copy copies the value.
+- If the field is reference type, then shallow copy copies the reference.
+So the source object and object copy refer to the same memory.
+Later modification to the content of either will instanly reflected in both source object and object copy.

 ![Shallow Copy](img/ShallowCopy.PNG)

 ## Deep Copy
+Fields are dereferenced in deep copy.
+Rather than references to objects being copied, new copy objects are created for any referenced object.

-Deep Copy is a process of creating a new object and then copying the fields of the source object to the object copy.
-If the field is a value type, then deep copy copies the value.
-If the field is a reference type, then the copy will have different memory.
+- If the field is a value type, then deep copy copies the value.
+- If the field is a reference type, new copy objects are created.
+So the source object and object copy will refer to different memory.
+So modification to the content of either won't impact the other.

 ![Deep Copy](img/DeepCopy.PNG)